 READ MORE: If you are searching for the perfect hotel, check out our guide to the best neighborhoods in Rome.

 If you are looking for romantic places in Rome to propose, get up one of the city’s hills and the view will do the rest.
-Spots like the Janiculum Hill, Giardino degli Aranci (Orange Garden) on the Aventine Hill, Pincio Terrace in Villa Borghese park are very romantic places in Rome.
+Spots like Janiculum Hill, Giardino degli Aranci (Orange Garden) on the Aventine Hill, and the Pincio Terrace in Villa Borghese park are very romantic places in Rome.

 If you need more date ideas in Rome, you can head to Monte Mario Hill, the tallest viewpoint in Rome called Zodiaco, or also “Vialetto degli Innamorati”, Lovers’ Walkway.
 You can reach this spot through Via Trionfale and Mellini Park (here is the map).
-Thanks to the altitude, here is the Astronomical Observatory and the view the best in Rome, much appreciated also by the German poet Goethe.
+Thanks to the altitude, here is the Astronomical Observatory and the view is one of the best in Rome, much appreciated also by the German poet Goethe.

 If you can’t make it to any of the panoramic viewpoints, don’t worry, you can admire great city views from many places in the city center, such as the Terrace of the Vittoriano complex in Piazza Venezia, St. Peter’s Dome and the upper floor of Castel Sant’Angelo (Hadrian Mausoleum).